dmoralesdev/Presence-Poly/README.md

 3. Click Add NodeServer in the NodeServer menu of Polyglot, and choose an available slot
 4. Go to the NodeServer details from the dashboard, and then click on Configuration
-5. Add as many devices you need to monitor in the form
+5. Add as many devices you need to monitor in the form ..* Bluetooth:
-    Bluetooth:
         - Key: Name of the device (accepts spaces)
-        - Value: Bluetooth ID of your device (in the form of DF:34:45:D3:B1:E9)
+        - Value: Bluetooth ID of your device (in the form of DF:34:45:D3:B1:E9) ..* Network:
-    Network:
         - Key: Name of the device (accepts spaces)
         - Value: IP address of your device (in the form of 192.168.0.1)

-    *No 2 keys can be the same, so if you are monitoring a device both on bluetooth and network, the key (name) would need to be different for each type.
+..* No 2 keys can be the same, so if you are monitoring a device both on bluetooth and network, the key (name) would need to be different for each type.
 For example, you could append the type to the name like: "iPhone-Bluetooth", "iPhone-Network"
 6. Restart the NodeServer
 7. Close/Open your Admin Console and you should now see a "Presence Controller" node, with all the node children you created